Azure/azure-quickstart-templates/quickstarts/microsoft.sql/sql-logical-server-aad-only-auth/README.md

 ## Deployment steps

+- Click the **Deploy to Azure** button and fill in the parameters to deploy a sample Azure SQL logical server with [Azure AD-only authentication](https://docs.microsoft.com/azure/azure-sql/database/authentication-aad-only-auth) enabled.
 - An Azure AD admin will need to be set in order to enable [Azure AD-only authentication](https://docs.microsoft.com/azure/azure-sql/database/authentication-aad-only-auth).
 - Choose an Azure AD admin for the deployment.
 You will find the user Object ID by going to the [Azure portal](https://portal.azure.com) and navigating to your **Azure Active Directory** resource.
 Under **Manage**, select **Users**.
 Search for the user you want to set as the Azure AD admin for your Azure SQL server.
 Select the user, and under their **Profile** page, you will see the **Object ID**.
 - The Tenant ID can be found in the **Overview** page of your **Azure Active Directory** resource.